It’s beginning to look a lot…

 If you’ve not harvested flowers for drying before, here’s what you need to know.

-If you gather things you’d like to donate to us for use on our wreaths, call our office (716.933.0187) or drop me an email-director(at)pfeiffernaturecenter(dot)org.
-I’ll be grateful for your help.
+• If you gather things you’d like to donate to us for use on our wreaths, call our office (716.933.0187) or drop me an email-director(at)pfeiffernaturecenter(dot)org.